sdr-enthusiasts/acars-guide/intro/equipment-needed.md

 This is a summary of the hardware you need to start receiving ACARS and VDL-M2 messages.
 This is for a "Minimally Viable Setup", receiving ACARS and VDL-M2 data directly from aircraft in the 130-138 MHz band:

-- SBC (Raspberry Pi 4, NUC, Dell Optiplex, etc.) with Debian Linux
+- SBC (Raspberry Pi 4, NUC, Dell OptiPlex, etc.) with Debian Linux
   - Some SBCs do not have built-in storage, and you will need to add a SD card or SSD
   - A power supply for your SBC
 - SDR(s) - 1 for ACARS, 1 for VDL-M2